 Our event was a success and everyone learned something new about Juneteenth, hardships that revolve around the black community, workplace discrimination, and financial difficulties amid a pandemic

 TEEP is pleased with hosting our first virtual event.
 As you may know, we have re-opened our office and are continuing to be hard at work our cases.

 Unfortunately, we have over 40 cases that have developed during the pandemic and we need your help.
 If you would like to view our social media pages and learn how to help us, go to our Linktree:

-Our presentation will be available at the button below!
+Our presentation will be available again soon!